Southbank (West) - South Wharf

 Southbank (West) - South Wharf ranks among the top 25% of areas assessed nationally for overall employment performance

-Southbank (West) - South Wharf has a highly educated workforce with professional services being strongly represented.
-The unemployment rate in the area was 2.9% as of June 2025, which is lower than Greater Melbourne's rate of 4.6%.
+Southbank West-South Wharf has a highly educated workforce with professional services well represented.
+As of June 2025, the unemployment rate is 2.9%, down from Greater Melbourne's 4.6%.

-There was an estimated employment growth of 6.7% over the past year.
-As of June 2025, there were 5,882 residents in work and the workforce participation rate was 74.2%, higher than Greater Melbourne's rate of 64.1%.
-The dominant employment sectors among residents include professional & technical, finance & insurance, and accommodation & food services.
-The area has a particular specialization in professional & technical jobs, with an employment share that is 1.9 times the regional level.
+Employment growth over the past year was estimated at 6.7%.
+There are 5,882 residents in work, with a workforce participation rate of 74.2%, higher than Greater Melbourne's 64.1%.
+Dominant employment sectors include professional & technical, finance & insurance, and accommodation & food.
+The area specializes in professional & technical jobs, with an employment share 1.9 times the regional level.

-However, health care & social assistance has limited presence, with only 8.5% of employment compared to the regional average of 14.2%.
-There are 4.5 workers for every resident in the area, indicating it functions as an employment hub attracting workers from surrounding areas.
-During the year to June 2025, employment levels increased by 6.7% while the labour force grew by 7.2%, causing the unemployment rate to rise by 0.4 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.5%, labour force expand by 4.0%, and unemployment rise by 0.5 percentage points.
-State-level data from Sep-25 shows that Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-This compares to the national unemployment rate of 4.5%, with Victoria's employment growth outpacing the national average of 0.26%.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project an increase of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Southbank (West) - South Wharf's employment mix suggests local growth of approximately 7.0% over five years and 14.0% over ten years.
-However, it should be noted that these are simple weighted extrapolations for illustrative purposes and do not take into account localized population projections.
+Health care & social assistance has limited presence at 8.5%, compared to 14.2% regionally.
+There are 4.5 workers per resident, indicating it functions as an employment hub attracting workers from surrounding areas.
+From June 2024 to June 2025, employment levels increased by 6.7% and labour force by 7.2%, causing the unemployment rate to rise by 0.4 percentage points.
+This compares with Greater Melbourne's employment growth of 3.5%, labour force expansion of 4.0%, and unemployment increase of 0.5 percentage points.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years, varying by industry sector.
+Applying these projections to Southbank West-South Wharf's employment mix suggests local growth of approximately 7.0% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment